-In this article we propose an IT organisation design that is fit for the twenty-first century.
+In this article we propose an Information Technology (IT) organisation design that is fit for the twenty-first century.
 An IT organisation design that is in tune with business, lean and effective.
 The model is a marriage of structural cybernetics and the core IT capabilities.

 Since this guide covers a lot of ground and is a long read you may want to check out the table of contents below for some quick jumping around.
 And if you want to read more high quality articles please sign up for email updates and never miss another post.